This post may contain paid links. See more info on my privacy page.

 Jump to:

-- Preheat your oven to 375°F. Line a baking sheet pan with a silicone liner, parchment paper, or aluminum foil.
+- Preheat your oven to 375°F. Line a baking sheet pan with a silicone liner, parchment paper, or aluminum foil for easier cleanup.

-- Lay thick-cut slices onto the tray until the sheet pan is full.
-Try to avoid overlapping slices if you don’t have to.
-If you have an oven-safe wire rack, elevate the slices over the sheet pan – this helps circulate heat.
+- Lay thick-cut slices onto a rimmed baking sheet in a single layer until the sheet pan is full.
+Try to avoid overlapping slices if you don't have to.
+If you have an oven-safe wire rack, elevate the slices over the sheet pan - this helps circulate heat.

 - Add brown sugar, black pepper, cayenne pepper, and red pepper flakes to a small bowl.
 Stir to combine.